9spokes/open-platform-docs/source/includes/accounting/_organisation.md

 ### Field Description

-> Below is the schema definition for a `timeline-balance` record
+> Below is the schema definition for a `organisation` record

 ```json
 {